getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 ### PostgreSQL & Redis

-Refer to the documentation of Python (2.7), PostgreSQL (9.3 or newer), Redis (2.8.3 or newer) and Node.js (v6 or newer) on how to install them in your environment.
-On macOS, you can use `brew` to install them.
-On Linux you can use your package manager, although need to make sure it installs recent enough versions.
+Refer to the documentation of Python (3), PostgreSQL (9.5 or newer), Redis (2.8.3 or newer) and Node.js (v12 or newer) on how to install them in your environment.
+On MacOS, you can use Homebrew to install them.
+On Linux you can use your package manager, although you need to make sure it installs recent enough versions.

 ### Python Packages

 For development the minimum required packages to install are described in:

-- requirements.txt
+- `requirements.txt`
-- requirements_dev.txt
+- `requirements_dev.txt`

 You install them with pip: